top of page

 Troy is the Assistant Superintendent for Placer County SELPA, and our interface with SELPAs across the state as well as our grantors, CDE and CCEE.
 Troy handles all things fiscal, and will be working with the team on digging deep into the metrics we’ve collected to answer “big” questions about building capacity across evidence-based practices (our charge with this project).
 Troy has been with Placer County SELPA for the past 5 years, having come from Kern County SELPA as a Coordinator, and a prior educational career as a speech-language pathologist.
 Troy and his wife, who is a speech-language pathologist in Placer County, keep busy with three very active school-aged kids involved in a lot of extra-curricular activities!

-Jennifer is the Coordinator of Facilitated Improvment and Support for the Open Access Project and prior to this was Program Specialist assigned to support the work of the Open Access projects, in addition to being a Statewide Lead in the Open Access AAC project.
-Jennifer has been a member of our PCOE AAC team for 15 years, with prior experience supporting student’s needs with communication across a range of grade spans.
-We depend on Jennifer for her high energy and capacity to tackle anything!
-She goes into every situation ready to ignite enthusiasm and build people’s confidence in doing this exciting work.
-Somehow Jennifer manages to find the time and energy to be the Club Director for the Auburn Aces Volleyball Club while also figuring out how to adjust to an empty nest as both of her girls left for the East coast for college this year.
-It’s a good thing this amazing work is keeping her so busy!
+Jennifer Wright is a Program Specialist and AAC Content Lead with the Open Access grant.
+Jennifer’s professional career has been focused on AAC and Assistive Technology for over 20 years.
+Her prior experience includes supporting student’s needs with communication across a range of grade spans.
+Jennifer goes into every situation ready to ignite enthusiasm and build people’s confidence in doing this exciting work.
+Somehow, Jennifer manages to find the time and energy to be the Club Director for the Auburn Aces Volleyball Club while also figuring out how to adjust to an empty nest.

 bottom of page